-Maximum trailering ratings are intended for comparison purposes only.
+1 Maximum trailering ratings are intended for comparison purposes only.
 Before you buy a vehicle or use it for trailering, carefully review the Trailering section of the Owner's Manual.
 The trailering capacity of your specific vehicle may vary.
 The weight of passengers, cargo and options or accessories may reduce the amount you can trailer.
 2 Maximum Gross Vehicle Weight Rating (GVWR).
 When properly equipped; includes weight of vehicle, passengers, cargo and equipment.
 3 Gross Combination Weight Rating (GCWR).
 When properly equipped; includes weight of the vehicle and trailer combination, including the weight of driver, passengers, fuel, optional equipment and cargo in the vehicle and trailer.
-4 Requires WT with available Max Trailering Package.
+4 Requires WT with available Max Trailering Package towing capacity reduced to 35,000 lbs.
 5 Requires bumper hitch and includes spray-on bedliner.
 Not available with pickup bed delete.